-Examples of DME include: standard wheelchair, oxygen and oxygen equipment.
+Examples of DME include: Canes, crutches, standard wheelchair, oxygen and oxygen equipment.
 Orthotic Devices include special footwear that is Medically Necessary as a result of foot disfigurement that arises out of cerebral palsy, arthritis, polio, spina bifida, diabetes and accidental or developmental disabilities.
 See the "Definitions" section for definitions of covered Orthotic and Prosthetic Devices.

 - WHA may, in its sole discretion, determine whether the covered device should be purchased or rented and directly order or coordinate the ordering of the covered device. - Wheelchairs provided as a benefit under this health plan are limited to standard wheelchairs.
-A standard wheelchair is one that meets the minimum functional requirements of the Member. - Where two or more alternative covered devices are appropriate to treat the Member's condition, the most cost-effective device will be covered. - Coverage for devices is limited to the basic type of DME, Prosthetic Device or Orthotic Device that WHA determines to be necessary to provide for the Member's medical needs. - The allowable cost of covered devices will not be applied toward similar services and supplies that are not covered devices.
+A standard wheelchair is one that meets the minimum functional requirements of the Member. - Home hemodialysis and home peritoneal dialysis equipment and supplies are covered if the Member receives appropriate training at a dialysis facility designated by the Member's Medical Group.
+Nonmedical items, such as generators, and comfort, convenience, and luxury equipment are not included in this benefit. - Where two or more alternative covered devices are appropriate to treat the Member's condition, the most cost-effective device will be covered. - Coverage for devices is limited to the basic type of DME, Prosthetic Device or Orthotic Device that WHA determines to be necessary to provide for the Member's medical needs. - The allowable cost of covered devices will not be applied toward similar services and supplies that are not covered devices.